Messaging Analytics

 Considerations

-When using the WhatsApp Insights report, users must consider the following:
+When using the WhatsApp Insights analytics and reporting, users must consider the following:

 • Time Zone: Meta does not manage time zones.
 All timestamps are displayed in UTC.